Klaimjht/gmail-dot-tricks/README.md

 2. Enter your original Gmail address in the input field.
 3. Click the "Generate" button to obtain various dot tricks for your email address.
 4. You will be presented with a list of email variations using dots.
-5. Use any of these generated variations to receive emails in your original Gmail inbox.
+5. Use any of these generated variations to receive emails in your original Gmail inbox .

 ## License